“There will come a time when your loved one will be gone, and you will find comfort in the fact that you were their caregiver” – Karen Coetzer

 “Visualizing is the great secret of success.” – Genevieve Behrend

 Caregiving is not only about feeding, bathing, cleaning and giving medicines.
 Helping the patient visualize a healthier self goes a long way in aiding the recovery process.
 As we all know, a hospital stay can be quite boring and depressing.
 It is in the hands of the caregiver to encourage the patient to get well soon and get him out of depression or better still, prevent him from getting depressed in the first place.
 The caregiver also plays an important role in protecting the patient from negative messages and negative people.

 “Life is meant to be abundant, in all areas.” – James Ray

 Just knowing that the hospital bills will be taken care of will help the patient recover faster, and I’m not kidding.
 The caregiver, along with the other family members, should discuss the patient’s hospital insurance, employee benefits, and other sources.
 Plan ahead for an emergency situation such as post-surgery complications and care.
 It is better to approach family/friends for financial help in anticipation of unexpected events.

 Caregiving is tough, no doubt.
 But knowing that our love and care with a smile makes all the difference to someone we love will make it more than worthwhile.
-You may be interested in the rest of the caregiving series: self-care, caregiving for cancer, and dementia.

 Have you ever had the opportunity to be a caregiver?
 What are your experiences?